Plant-Based Dietitians Specialized in Eating Disorders

 Binge eating disorder is characterized by recurrent episodes of eating large quantities of food (often very quickly and to the point of discomfort), making the individual feel a loss of control during the binge, and experiencing shame, distress or guilt afterwards.

-Check out my article, Vegan Binge Eating Disorders: Causes & Strategies for Prevention for more info.
+Check out our article, Vegan Binge Eating Disorders: Causes & Strategies for Prevention, for more information.

 Can veganism cause binge eating?

 Veganism cannot cause binge eating.
 Eating disorders and binge eating disorders are complex mental health issues and there are many factors involved.
 Those factors include a person’s relationship with food, personality, genetic and biological factors, and social environment.
 The causes differ from person to person.
 A binge-eating dietitian can help you find the root of your binge eating and help you regain your relationship with food.